 - Organising and delivering workshops and individual sessions to people with disability, their families from specific CALD communities including: those from Arabic, Bosnian, Afghan, Filipino, and Spanish communities.

-- Disseminating information about the NDIS and the Participant Readiness workshops to multicultural workers who have newsletters and email distribution lists that target CALD communities in various areas in Queensland.
+- Disseminating information about the NDIS and the Participant Readiness workshops to multicultural workers through their newsletters and email distribution lists that target CALD communities in various areas in Queensland.

-In the first 9 months of the project AMPARO has delivered –
+In the first 9 months of the project AMPARO delivered –